rsoiffer/Forge-of-Power/character-creation.md

 All learned powers are part of a power school, which is a group of many thematically-similar powers.
 There are a total of 24 power schools in Forge of Power.
 See the {% ref Power Schools %} page for a full list of all power schools and their descriptions.

 When you create your character, you split your character level between the power schools.
-For example, if you have a level 5 character, you could choose to put 3 levels in Blaster and 2 levels in Duelist, or you could choose to put all 5 levels in Invoker.
 Write your level in each power school on your character sheet.

-Your character knows a number of powers from each power school equal to your level in that school.
-Some learned powers are limited by your character's level and your level in the power's school.
-All learned powers are listed as Novice, Veteran, Master, or Epic.
-To learn a power, you must meet the requirements in the table below:
+Your character level and your level in a school determine your tier in the school, as shown in the table below:

 <table>
   <tr>